al1brn/docgen/doc/treed---treedict.md

 #### Testing

-Testing can be made with [impossible to find the section 'test' in page 'tree'](page.file_name) method which provides basic testing.
+Testing can be made with [impossible to find the section 'test' in page 'Tree'](page.file_name) method which provides basic testing.

-One can also call [impossible to find the section 'FromFolder' in page 'tree'](page.file_name) and [impossible to find the section 'FromModule' in page 'tree'](page.file_name) which respectively create a full tree from a disk folder and from python module.
+One can also call [impossible to find the section 'FromFolder' in page 'Tree'](page.file_name) and [impossible to find the section 'FromModule' in page 'Tree'](page.file_name) which respectively create a full tree from a disk folder and from python module.